owlbarn/tutorial/chapters/diffequation.md

 ### Explicit ODE

-Now that we have this powerful tool, we can use the solver in `owl-ode` to solve the motivative problem in [@eq:diffequation:example01] with simple code.
+Now that we have this powerful tool, we can use the solver in `owl-ode` to solve the motivation problem with simple code.

 ```ocaml
 let f y t = Mat.((2. $* y *$ t) +$ t)